-Metal Reclamation Bhd (MRB), a company listed on Bursa Malaysia (BM) where Cheok served as an ID, received a reprimand from BM for breaching the Main Market Listing Rules.
-The breach involved the delayed announcement of credit facility defaults by its subsidiary in 2014.
-In this case, BM determined that the sole ED of MRB, Lim Cheng Sang, bore the primary responsibility for deciding whether an immediate announcement was necessary in the event of payment defaults and Cheok did not face any personal sanctions from BM.20
+Metal Reclamation Bhd (MRB), a company listed on Bursa Malaysia (BM) where Cheok served as an ID, was reprimanded by BM for breaching the Main Market Listing Rules.
+This was for the delayed announcement of credit facility defaults by its subsidiary in 2014.
+BM determined that the sole ED of MRB, Lim Cheng Sang, bore the primary responsibility for deciding whether an immediate announcement was necessary in the event of payment defaults.
+Cheok was not named and did not face any reprimand or personal sanctions from BM.

-Additionally, during Cheok's tenure on the board of AcrossAsia Limited (AcrossAsia) in Hong Kong, he was found to have violated disclosure obligations under the Hong Kong Securities and Futures Ordinance (SFO).21 The breach pertained to the belated disclosure of inside information in 2012 while he served as Chairman and independent director (ID) of AcrossAsia.
-Cheok acknowledged his negligence in the delayed disclosure of information after a petition was filed against AcrossAsia by its subsidiary and a major creditor, along with a related court summons stemming from insolvency proceedings.
-The Market Misconduct Tribunal determined that Cheok was fully cognizant of the potentially severe consequences of the breach, as cautioned by the company's Indonesian counsel.22 Consequently, Cheok received a fine of HK\$800,000 and was required to undergo a training program focusing on compliance with inside information disclosure requirements.23
+Additionally, at AcrossAsia Limited (AcrossAsia) in Hong Kong, Cheok was found to have violated disclosure obligations under the Hong Kong Securities and Futures Ordinance (SFO).
+This pertained to the delayed disclosure of inside information in 2012 while he was Chairman and independent director (ID).
+Cheok acknowledged his negligence after a petition was filed against AcrossAsia by its subsidiary and a major creditor, along with a related court summons stemming from insolvency proceedings.
+The Market Misconduct Tribunal (MMT) determined that Cheok was fully cognizant of the potentially severe consequences of the breach.
+Consequently, Cheok received a fine of HK\$800,000 and was required to undergo a training program focusing on compliance with inside information disclosure requirements.
+However, the MMT found that no disqualification or cold shoulder order was necessary.
+It confirmed that the breach was not caused by either reckless or intentional misconduct of Cheok.
+It also noted that he had taken proactive steps and behaved responsibly and diligently, and concluded that the misconduct was very much towards the bottom of the scale.